-SITE ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Crick-1 The club has identified a requirement for additional training facilities.
-They require additional grass wickets to allow teams to practice on the edge of the square Undertake agronomist study to confirm the square has capacity for additional pitches ECB small grants to fund additional strips at the edge of square Bradley Cricket Club Parish Council YCB ECB YCB time to confirm space for development.
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED INE Y ACTION(S) NUMBERING DICATES ORDER OF EFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3-5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Crick-1 The club has identified a requirement for additional training facilities.
+They require additional grass wickets to allow teams to practice on the edge of the square 1.
+Undertake agronomist study to confirm the square has capacity for additional pitches ECB small grants to fund additional strips at the edge of square Bradley Cricket Club Parish Council YCB ECB YCB time to confirm space for development.
 ECB funding for agronomist installation work Short Low Bridge End Ground Foot-3 This is one of the highest quality football sites in the district however the ancillary facilities are in need of improvement.
 1. Undertake a feasibility study for a new ancillary facility, with a view to replacing the current building with a high quality, fit- for purpose facility Settle United FC FA CDC Volunteer time or Consultant to manage feasibility study Medium to Long Medium Burton In Lonsdale Sports and Recreation Field Foot-4 The pitch was rated as standard but suffers from drainage issues and a sloping pitch.
 An improved maintenance programme is required to improve the overall standard and increase the carrying capacity of the current pitch Undertake a pitch assessment to identify the drainage solution and improvements needed Work with the FA and CDC to fund and develop an equipment bank for maintenance machinery and benefit from additional maintenance training, to be supported by the FA Parish Council AFC Burton FA CDC Volunteer time and agronomist costs to undertake feasibility study.
 Medium Low

-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Cononley Sports Club Foot-5 The site suffers from drainage issues and moles.
-The club is currently looking to extend the pitch in order to reduce the over marking with the cricket pitch study for moving the pitch off the cricket square2.
-Work with the FA and CDC to fund and develop Cononley Sports Club FCCDC FA Volunteer time and consultancy costs to undertake a feasibility study.
+SITE ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED INC Y ACTION(S) NUMBERING DICATES ORDER OF EFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3-5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Cononley Sports Club Foot-5 The site suffers from drainage issues and moles.
+The club is currently looking to extend the pitch in order to reduce the over marking with the cricket pitch 2.
+Undertake a feasibility study for moving the pitch off the cricket square Work with the FA and CDC to fund and develop an equipment bank for maintenance machinery and benefit from additional maintenance training, to be supported by the FA If floodlights are installed at South Craven, secure a long-term community access by way of S106 CUA Cononley Sports Club FCCDC FA Volunteer time and consultancy costs to undertake a feasibility study.
 FA support for maintenance training and equipment.
-Officer time to negotiate S106 Short Medium Crick-2 The club would benefit from enhanced draining as it often floods following heavy rain 5 CDC YCB Funding for agronomist report Short Medium Cowling Sports Club Crick-3 The club requires additional training facilities to satisfy demand for training at peak times Install non-turf pitch permanent net facility at the sports club Cowling Sports Club ECB CDC Shared funding between club and ECB small grants Medium Low
+Officer time to negotiate S106 Short Medium Crick-2 The club would benefit from enhanced draining as it often floods following heavy rain 1.
+Use a qualified agronomist to undertake a study and recommend an improvement strategy to reduce flooding CDC YCB Funding for agronomist report Short Medium Cowling Sports Club Crick-3 The club requires additional training facilities to satisfy demand for training at peak times 1.
+Install non-turf pitch permanent net facility at the sports club Cowling Sports Club ECB CDC Shared funding between club and ECB small grants Medium Low